The Parish of St Michael’s, Ashford was founded in 1906 and is part of the Upper Thames Deanery.

 In class, the children help to prepare and participate in masses and assemblies.
 Not only in the teaching, but also in the daily practice of the faith, our children are helped by the personal example of the staff.
 In handing on the faith, parents are the first and best teachers.
 By working together for the children, parents and teachers make this school a place which we can truly say

 We believe that the school alone cannot undertake a child’s religious education.
-Religious Education begins at home at Baptism; the parents are the child’s first teachers and support the child with his/her first religious experiences.
+Religious Education begins at home; the parents are the child’s first teachers and support the child with his/her first religious experiences.
 The school works in partnership with parents and parish to enrich the lives of our children.